Bryukh/checkio-articles/digits-doublets.md

 For example we are given this set of numbers:
 `111, 115, 175, 511, 515, 519, 591, 599, 875, 919, 999` and you need to link 111 and 999.

-As we can see 111 can be changed at 115 and 511.
+As we can see 111 can be changed to 115 and 511.
 From 511 we can move to 519 or 591.
 Stop.
-Does it look like a something familiar?
+Does this look like something familiar?
 Yes, this is a graph.

 ![Digit Graph](http://checkio.s3.amazonaws.com/blog/share/digit-graph.svg)